sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Endpoint Attribute:

-: In the context of SACM, endpoint attributes are information elements that describe a characteristic of a target endpoint.
+: In the context of SACM, endpoint attributes are information elements that describe an endpoint characteristic of a target endpoint.
 Endpoint Attributes typically constitute Attributes that can be bundled into Subject (e.g. information about a specific network interface can be represented via a set of multiple AVP).

+Endpoint Characteristic:

+: The state, configuration and composition an endpoint is in and observerable corresponding behavior of the behavior via, for example,  sys-calls, log-files, or PSU emission on a network.

 Endpoint Characterization: